kvarak/dnd/docs/_Classes/fighter.md

     If you are wielding a versatile weapon in one hand, you gain +1 to attack rolls.
 While you are wielding a versatile weapon in two hands, you gain +1 to AC.

 - #### Wall of Spears
-    While you wield a weapon with reach, creatures must spend twice the normal movement within 10 feet of you.
+    While you wield a weapon with reach, creatures must spend twice the normal movement within 10 ft of you.

 </div>